 The Designated Safeguarding Lead (DSL) - Mr Matthew Reetz

-Deputy Designated Safeguarding Leads (Deputy DSLs) - Mrs Clare Ley, Mrs Suzanne Nicholas, Mrs Maggie Wheelhouse, Miss Kate Hillyard
+Deputy Designated Safeguarding Leads (Deputy DSLs) - Mrs Laura Wright, Mrs Suzanne Nicholas, Mrs Jackie Line, Miss Kate Hillyard, Mrs Becky Clements

 Links to Trust Policies:

 Relationships and Sex Education Policy